room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

         ...
 {% endhighlight %}

-To fix that just add a the following test option to your `android` block
+To fix that just add the following test option to your `android` block

 {% highlight groovy %}
     // see for details: http://tools.android.com/tech-docs/unit-testing-support#TOC-Method-...-not-mocked.-